top of page

 • Trauma and PTSD

-• Childhood trauma, abuse and family relationships
+• Childhood and family relationships

 • Sexuality and gender identity